Contentify/Contentify/daux/docs/Development/09_Conventions.md

 * **updater_id**: User-ID of the user doing the latest update (*integer*)
 * **access_counter**: Counts accesses (*integer*)

+## Models

+To seperate a "model class" and a "model object" we use the term "model class" and if we use the term "model" it refers to a "model object".
+A variable called "model class" contains the name of a model class with its namespace, whereas a variable called "model name" contains the name of a model class without the namespace.

 ## Session Variables

 * **captchaCode**: Captcha code input